lchski/ecustom.ca/content/articles/design-with-constraints.md

 ---
-title: "Problem-Oriented Design: Obtaining Constraints"
+title: "Constraints lead to great design"
 kind: article
 created_at: 2013-08-06 20:00:00 -0400
 summary: Asking questions and continuing to question deeper leads to effective constraints within which to design.